-The internet is one of my primary sources of inspiration.
+Indeed, the internet’s one of my primary sources of inspiration.

 It’s an absolute treasure trove of it.
 You have instant access to some of the world’s most inspiring people ever!
 You can literally bring these individuals into your life, by virtue of the web.

 I listen to podcasts and watch interview-type videos of this nature (on YouTube) every day.

 It’s almost unbelievable to think that the greatest and most inspirational people of our generation (and history) are at our fingertips.